 The COTR shall recommend the selection, if satisfactory, and the CO will approve or reject the recommendation.
-A Key Personnel Resume shall be completed for each supervisor and a copy shall be provided to the COTR.
+Training shall only be conducted by a trainer approved by the CO.

 C-8 Work Scheduling Procedures

 - A. The Contractor shall be responsible for scheduling all work and notifying security guards of their work schedules in a manner consistent with effective Contract management.
 When requested by the CO or COTR, the Contractor shall furnish a copy of the most current schedule to the Government. - B. All security guards shall be in uniform and ready to begin work promptly at the start of their shift and shall remain on the job and in full uniform until the end of their full tour of duty.